ChristianMontecchiani/Computational-Methods-in-Stochatics/README.md

 # Computational-Methods-in-Stochatics
 Course Repository for "Computational Methods in Stochastics" at AALTO Univeristy in Helsinki CS-E5795.
-Topics include:
+In this repository are presented 7 assignements of the course which regrad the following topics:

-1. Simulating standard probability distributions.
+1. Simulating standard probability distributions:

 2. Methods of simulating 'non-standard' distributions.
 Logarithmic binning.